 Guyana Country Report

 Terrorism risks by transnational groups are low, and transnational crime is limited to extortion and armed robbery by Venezuelan gangs on border areas.
-There is a low risk of Islamist terrorism based in or directed from Guyana, despite the implication of a group of Guyanese men in an alleged plot to blow up fuel tanks at John F Kennedy International Airport in New York in 2007, there is a low risk overall of Islamist terrorism based in or directed from Guyana.
-The mainly Indo-Guyanese Sunni Muslim community makes up just over 7% of Guyana's population and is generally well-integrated into national economic, community, and political life.
+There is a low risk of Islamist terrorism based in or directed from Guyana, despite the implication of a group of Guyanese men in an alleged plot involving explosions of fuel tanks at John F Kennedy International Airport in New York in 2007.
+The mainly Indo-Guyanese Sunni Muslim community makes up just over 7% of Guyana's population and is generally well-integrated economically.

 Border disputes with Suriname and Venezuela are likely to continue, but neither is likely to lead to a broader physical conflict.
-Despite Venezuela claiming about two-thirds of Guyanese territory and the discovery of oil in disputed maritime territory fuelling the dispute, the intensification of Venezuela's internal political crisis makes military intervention highly unlikely.
-Increasing migration flows from Venezuela are likely to lead to increased allocation of Guyanese military patrols, albeit limited, on the border for combatting trafficking.
-There is an elevated risk of interception by the Venezuelan navy of vessels operating in disputed marine territories.
+Despite Venezuela claiming about two-thirds of Guyanese territory and the discovery of oil in disputed maritime territory fueling the dispute, the intensification of Venezuela’s internal political crisis makes military intervention highly unlikely.
+In September 2020 US Secretary of State Mike Pompeo visited Guyana and the two countries announced that they would be launching joint military patrols along the Guyana-Venezuela border as well as joint maritime patrols.
+This is nonetheless unlikely to significantly escalate the conflict.

 Vaccines required to enter the country